Design Tips to Create Powerful Imagery

 Are you struggling to create more “picturesque” photographs?
 Then always keep the “Rule of Thirds” in mind.
 The rule of thirds is the reason for the 9-box grid that appears on every photograph during the editing process.

 If you take a closer look at the grid, you can begin to understand how placement within each box and the relationship to the cross points creates a much more appealing photograph.
 For this reason, many apply the rule of thirds when snapping shots or by centering a face in the middle of a box during the photo editing process.
 This draws the viewer’s attention to the impact points of the picture.
 Notice how some of your best shots already line up with the grid?
 That’s because the rule of thirds eventually becomes second nature for the best designers and photographers.

 What made Leonardo da Vinci and his art so famous?
 He rediscovered the golden ratio.
 The golden ratio goes by many names — aka the golden section, divine proportion, and phi.
 The golden ratio is prominent in all forms of natural symmetry and geometry and is often considered the definition of “beauty” itself.

 Why?
 Because the golden ratio expresses a geometric relationship that can be traced in all creation!
 Believe it or not, this also applies to not just art, architecture, and design but also music.
 It is the universal representation of harmony, efficiency, and symmetry in a single-number relationship.
 It is somewhat of a “mathematical blueprint” for the natural world.
 Our eyes, ears, and brain are designed to recognize and respond well to patterns of the golden ratio.
 Therefore, if you ever want to know how nature would design something, just use this number for inspiration.

 Do you use these design secrets?

 Let’s start designing together.
-Learn more about our marketing programs and contact Revital Agency — a St. Petersburg web design, content marketing, social media management, and ecommerce web development company.
+Learn more about our marketing programs and contact Oyova — a St. Petersburg web design, content marketing, social media management, and eCommerce web development company.